Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - initial order not preserved

 gpt2-concat-guten-mod-rm-refrences-1p7k:
-- fixed gutenberg to add space when merges happen (IMPORTANT)
+- fixed gutenberg to add space when merges happen (IMPORTANT) and slight modification to rm refrences which only works for arity sorted guten
 - same deterministic text processing as "3c9c06e", effect isolated
 - repetition removed
 - tottal 2k sentences are the difference between this dataset and gutenberg_fixed